bachelor-group-66-systemf/churf/README.md

 Using the bidirectional type checker: `./language -t bi example.crf`

+The program to compile has to have the file extension `.crf`
 # Syntax and quirks

 The syntactic requirements differ a bit using the different type checkers.